New Jensen-type inequalities and their applications

 We demonstrate the usefulness of our results in a variety of applications from different fields that are of independent interest.
 In our first application, we generalize a well-known result by \cite{pratt1978risk} that provides conditions that imply that one expected utility decision maker is more risk averse than another.
 We provide conditions that quantify the relation `more risk averse'.
 In our second application, we provide risk measures that are based on utility functions.
-In our third application, we provide bounds on the moment generating function of a random variable that involve the random variable's first $p$ moments.
+In our third application we provide a novel Poisson approximation in terms of the Wasserstein distance.
+In our fourth application, we provide bounds on the moment generating function of a random variable that involve the random variable's first $p$ moments.
 We also provide a bound on the expected value of a random variable that generalizes the AM-GM inequality.
-In our fourth application, we provide lower bounds for the log-likelihood function in a standard statistical setting with hidden variables where directly maximizing the log-likelihood function is usually intractable.
-In the fifth application, we derive novel Hermite-Hadamard type inequalities.
+In our fifth application, we provide lower bounds for the log-likelihood function in a standard statistical setting with hidden variables where directly maximizing the log-likelihood function is usually intractable.
+In the sixth application, we derive novel Hermite-Hadamard type inequalities.

 The rest of the paper is organized as follows.
 Section 2 introduces the $(p,a,b)$-convex functions and provides inequalities that involve these functions.
 In Section 3 we use the results from Section 2 for various applications.
 In Section 4 we provide a summary.